Know Where to Quote Your PAN- Income Tax Rules

 |15||Sale or purchase of unlisted shares||Payment exceeding Rs.
 100,000/- per transaction|

 |16||Payment for life insurance premium||Payment exceeding Rs.
 50,000/- in a year|

 |17||Purchase or sale of goods or services||Purchase/sale of goods or services exceeding Rs.
 2 Lakh per transaction|

 Thus, as per Rule 114B, every person shall quote his or her permanent account number (PAN) in all documents pertaining to the transactions specified and listed above.

-In case, person involving in the transactions is a minor, he or she will quote the PAN of his father/ mother/ guardian, as the case may be, in the document pertaining to the said transaction.
+In case, the person involved in the transactions is a minor, he or she will quote the PAN of his father/ mother/ guardian, as the case may be, in the document pertaining to the said transaction.

 - If, a Person entering into any transactions specified above does not have a PAN, will make a declaration in Form No.60.

-- Provisions of Rule114B shall not be applicable for Central Govt., State Govt and consular offices.
+- Provisions of Rule114B shall not be applicable to Central Govt., State Govt, and consular offices.

-Find the Link of Press release & CBDT Notification attached herewith for reference:
+Find the Link to the Press release & CBDT Notification attached herewith for reference: